simonesilvestroni/m2m-website/_pages/about.md

 - In the same year, I started my first blog, journaling about working long hours on a console video game while playing *Ico* during pauses.
 - Moved to the UK in 2011, first London then Cambridge.
 - Graduated at the Berklee College of Music (audio mastering and music production) in 2017.
+- After switching from analog to digital two decades ago, I've been working entirely in the box.
 - I see video games as the ultimate audio-visual narrative medium.

 ## Accomplishments